amihaiemil/amihaiemil.github.io/_posts/2018-09-02-who-is-a-fullstack-developer.markdown

  </figcaption>
 </figure>

-To start, don't get me wrong, I am not criticising multi-faceted developers: it is of little help to be an experienced Java developer if you have no idea how the JS client calls your API or if you are not able to change a datepicker on the UI.
-However, being able to understand and maybe maintain all the parts of an application is completely different than writing an entire application start-to-finish -- I'm talking about the developers that claim they can do the latter.
+**Disclaimer:** I am not criticising multi-faceted developers: as an experienced back-end developer you should also know how the JS client calls your API or be able to change a datepicker on the UI.
+However, being able to understand and maybe maintain all the parts of an application is completely different than writing an entire application start-to-finish.
+This post is about the developers that say they can do the latter and do it well.

-Let's
+To start, I assume that a Fullstack Developer will claim they are proficient (senior level) in both the front and the back-end.
+They won't admit that they [burned some steps], since that would prove the very point of this article.
+Now, let me tell you what I understand by "Senior Developer" and then it should be clear why I believe a single person cannot master everything.